8 vents open following Hawaii volcano eruption, USGS says

 A volcano on Hawaii’s Big Island that erupted earlier in the week continued to spew lava on Saturday, officials said, as two more vents opened up.

-A total of eight fissures now exist, U.S. Geological Survey geologist Janet Babb told The Associated Press, adding that the number had increased from Friday night.
+A total of eight fissures now exist, U.S. Geological Survey geologist Janet Babb told The Associated Press, adding that the number had increased by two from Friday night.
 The fissures are vents through which lava is emitted from the volcano.

 HAWAII VOLCANO, QUAKE EVACUEES SHARE STORIES OF SHOCK, FEAR, FRUSTRATION